mitmedialab/WetlandAvianSourceSeparation/README.md

 #### Data

 The Dataset is generated out of bird and abmient samples.
-Those sample are available in the data folder and contains 10 bird species:
+Those samples are available in the data folder and contains 10 bird species:

 ```